bruce-lam/supercell_hackathon/supercell_hackathon/README.md

 - 📦 Watch the object tumble from the pipe
 - 🗣️ Listen to the Genie roast you
 - 🚪 Walk to the door — if the Genie approves, it swings open with a creak
-- 🌅 **After door 3** — Your browser opens the Reactor wakeup scene; explore an AI-generated bedroom with WASD
+- 🌅 **After door 3** — Your browser opens the Reactor wakeup scene; explore an AI-generated bedroom

 ---